google/heir/tests/tfhe_rust_bool/end_to_end_fpga/README.md

 compiling the generated Rust source and running the resulting binary.
 This sets tests are specifically of the boolean plaintexts and the accompanying library.

+This specific e2e tests are designed for the [FPT](https://eprint.iacr.org/2022/1635) accelerator, made by COSIC.

 To avoid introducing these large dependencies into the entire project, these tests are manual, and require the system they're running on to have [Cargo](https://doc.rust-lang.org/cargo/index.html) installed.
 During the test,